greggman/ffmpegserver.js/README.md

 ```

 That's all.
 Once you're done with the animation, you can call .stop and then .save().
-That will compose the video and return a URL that can be previewed or downloaded.
+That will compose the video and return a URL that can be previewed or downloaded or
+it will be available in the "output" folder.

 ```js
 capturer.stop();